Pollinator Project

 - The player flips over a common brown butterfly card and a murnong card.
 These don’t match, so they flip them back over.

-- Next, they flip over a resin bee card and a prickly tea tree card, which do match!
+- Next, they flip over a resin bee card and a grass tree card, which do match!
 They set those cards aside and continue with the remaining cards.

 - As they progress, they use their memory to recall where specific pollinators and plants are located, making matching more efficient.